Nabard retirees write to PM, FM seeking regular revision of pension

 They want the Government to amend the relevant Pension Rules, allowing Nabard to revise pension norms that facilitate regular revision of pensions.
 The additional burden would be about Rs 40-50 crore, which is equivalent to the interest that the Pension Fund generates annually.

-“There have been four pay revisions for the serving employees of Nabard after 1993 and pensions of those retiring after each pay revision are fixed at a higher level.
+“There have been four pay revisions for employees of Nabard since 1993 and the pensions of those retiring after each pay revision are fixed at a higher level.
 However, the earlier retirees continue to get the same meagre pension that was fixed at the time of their retirement.
 This disparity between earlier and later retirees is widening with each pay revision,” the All-India Nabard Retired Employees' Welfare Association, has said.

 In a memorandum to the Prime Minister, the association cites an example.
 “Even the lowest ranking officer (Assistant Manager) retiring today, gets a much higher basic pay (Rs 40,915) as compared to the basic pension (Rs 7,925) of the highest ranking (Chief General Manager), who retired in 1992,” it said.